International Endometriosis Patient Conference 2021 Coverage

 Bringing together endometriosis patients and experts in the fields of extrapelvic endometriosis, fertility, mental health, and nutrition, the conference was organized by The Endometriosis Foundation of America (EndoFound) in partnership with the International Society of Gynecologic Endoscopy.

-Spanning over two days, the conference featured 46 speakers and 30 sessions and was attended by 2000 people.
+Spanning over two days, the conference featured 46 speakers and 30 sessions.
+A total of 2000 people attended the conference.

 The program of the endometriosis patient conference